Coconut Garlic Chutney

 Does fresh coconut make a noticeable difference here?

-Yes, the author is clear about it: the freshness of the coconut is key to better taste.
+Yes — the freshness of the coconut is key to better taste.
 Frozen coconut will still produce a pretty good chutney, but fresh coconut gives a brighter, more vivid result.
-The article calls this “a very very simple chutney” where the quality of the coconut carries the flavor.
+This is a very simple chutney where the quality of the coconut carries the flavor.

 How thick should the finished chutney be?

-The recipe specifically says the chutney should be thick and not pasty — start with 1 tbsp of water when grinding and add more as you go, stopping before you over-grind.
-The article notes this pairs especially well with dosa and idli.
+The chutney should be thick and not pasty — start with 1 tbsp of water when grinding and add more as you go, stopping before you over-grind.
+It pairs especially well with dosa and idli.

 Leave a Reply